 - Answers - are shown with a plain white background

 At the top of the page, there is a summary message.
 If all is well, it will say "No syntax errors detected in this survey", or "This group" or "This question", "by itself, does not contain any syntax errors".
-Otherwise, it will say "X questions have syntax errors that need to be corrected".
+If the opposite is true, it will say "X questions have syntax errors that need to be corrected".

-- Undefined variable - if you have not defined all of your variables, or are using a mis-typed array_filter (or different sets of answer options for array_filter), then some of your validation questions will show errors.
+- Undefined variable - if you have not defined all of your variables, or mistyped array_filter (or different sets of answer options for array_filter), then some of your validation questions will show errors.
 Undefined variables are shown in red text, boxed with a red line.

 - Bad syntax - as you start to use relevance equations, you may use too many or too few parentheses.
 Such syntax problems are highlighted and boxed in red.
 If you hover the mouse over any such red-boxed text, a tool-tip will describe the error.